python/devinabox/README.rst

 (http://pypi.python.org/pypi/Mercurial) and TortoiseHg for Windows users (http://tortoisehg.bitbucket.org/download/).
-OS X users can be told that Mercurial is available through Homebrew if they prefer (if they use MacPorts or any other package manager then tell them they should switch to Homebrew at home as it handles Python the best and to use the download of Mercurial you have provided to save time).
+OS X users can be told that Mercurial is available through Homebrew if they prefer (if they use MacPorts or any other package manager ask them to use the download of Mercurial you have provided to save time).

 Providing Mercurial guarantees there is no issue with new contributors trying to